-The Group generated a deficit before tax in the year of £1,343k (which includes £1,588k of costs relating to FRS102 (28) Pensions), (2019/20 - deficit of £885k (FRS102 (28) - £1,253k)), with total comprehensive income of £1,364k, (2019/20 - minus £10,138k).
+The College generated a deficit before tax in the year of £1,399k (which includes £1,563k of costs relating to FRS102 (28) Pensions), (2020/21 - deficit of £1,343k (FRS102 (28) - £1,588k)), with total comprehensive income of £25,292k, (2020/21 - 1,364k).
 The underlying financial outcome prior to pension adjustments was better than originally budgeted, despite the significant changes to the way in which the College operated as a result of restrictions resulting from the COVID-19 pandemic.
 This overall position was, however, achieved in a very different way to the original budget.
 Income was £1.4m less than targeted, primarily because of adult, apprenticeship and commercial work, but compensating cost savings were achieved, largely through non staffing related budgets and non-filling of vacant posts.

-The Group has accumulated negative reserves of £17,565k which includes £26,779k relating to defined benefit obligations on the local government pension scheme.
-Cash and short term investment balances were £3,245k at year end.
-The Group wishes to continue to accumulate reserves and cash balances in order to create a contingency fund.
+The College has accumulated reserves of £7,727k which includes negative £1,710k relating to defined benefit obligations on the local government pension scheme.
+Cash and short term investment balances were £2,277k at year end.
+The College wishes to continue to accumulate reserves and cash balances in order to create a contingency fund.

-Tangible fixed asset additions during the year amounted to £397k.
+Tangible fixed asset additions during the year amounted to £1,242k.